DFabric/apps-static/README.md

 A `$PACKAGE` folder will be created.

-The binaries you will need are most likely to be in the `bin` folder, but can be on other location like `sbin` depending of the application/library.
+The binaries you will need are most likely to be in the `bin` folder, but other locations like `sbin` depending of the application/library.

 ## Building